GVihi/Xero-Discord-Presence-v2/README.md

 2. Install Python 3
 3. Install requirements.txt.
 Use `python3 -m pip install -r requirements.txt` to install all listed packages
 4. Fill out credentials.py with - well, your credentials silly!
-Xero API key and secret must be created over at https://xero.gg/settings/api.
+...Xero API key and secret must be created over at https://xero.gg/settings/api.
-A Discord App ID can be generated at https://discord.com/developers/applications.
+...A Discord App ID can be generated at https://discord.com/developers/applications.
-It is also important to upload all images from the `assets` folder to your Discord Application over at the `Rich Presence` tab.
+...It is also important to upload all images from the `assets` folder to your Discord Application over at the `Rich Presence` tab.
 5. Run the presence.py script with `python3 presence.py` command

 ## App still in development